mcfoxlegacy/ransack_advanced_search/README.md

 end
 ```

-We have a ransack search well configured, from this step we will include the Advanced Search query mode in our views
+We have a ransack search well configured, from this step we will include the Advanced Search query mode in our views.

 In your application layout `app/views/layouts/application.erb`, include a yield in the head section to load ransack advanced search dependencies:
 ```html